StartupwithFriends/CompareCart/README.md

 # CompareCart
-CompareCart is a web scraping based GUI application created in Python3 with help of eel
+CompareCart is a web scraping based GUI application created in Python3 with help of eel.